riatelab/magrit/docs/en/projection.md

     caption="Selection of a local projection"
 />

-### Using a projection from a Proj4 or WKT1 character string
+### Using a projection from a Proj4, OGC WKT, ESRI WKT or OGC WKT 2 character string

-It's possible to use a projection from a Proj4 or WKT1 character string.
+It's possible to use a projection from a Proj4, OGC WKT, ESRI WKT or OGC WKT 2 character string.

-Simply copy and paste the string Proj4 or WKT1 into the dedicated field and give the projection a name.
+Simply copy and paste the string Proj4, OGC WKT, ESRI WKT or OGC WKT 2 into the dedicated field and give the projection a name.

 <ZoomImg
     src="/projection-panel3.png"
-    alt="Creation of a projection from a Proj4 or WKT1 character string" caption="Creation of a projection from a Proj4 or WKT1 character string" />
+    alt="Creation of a projection from a Proj4, OGC WKT, ESRI WKT or OGC WKT 2 character string" caption="Creation of a projection from a Proj4, OGC WKT, ESRI WKT or OGC WKT 2 character string" />